sablier-labs/docs/docs/contracts/v2/reference/02-diagrams.md

 When the recipient cancels a stream, the sender is automatically refunded the remaining balance.

-If the sender create the stream via a proxy, the proxy plugin will be notified of the cancellation and will auto-forward the refund to the sender.
+If the sender creates the stream via a proxy, the proxy plugin will be notified of the cancellation and will auto-forward the refund to the sender.

 ```mermaid
 flowchart LR